niieani/typescript-vs-flowtype/README.md

 function notSupported(input) { /* omit */ }
 ```

-However, we can express [function overloading type in TypeScript's from][spec] in a tricky way:
+However, we can express [function overloading type in TypeScript's form][spec] in a tricky way:

 ```js
 /** @type {{